 Common signs of sleep problems include:

-- Not feeling rested or waking up stiff or still feeling tired (if you feel stiff after sleeping, it can also mean your mattress does not provide enough support and needs to be replaced);
+- Not feeling rested or waking up stiff or still feeling tired (do check your mattress regularly; it may need replacing);

-- Falling asleep at inappropriate times, mostly when sitting still while watching television or doing paperwork;
+- Dozing off without reason, mostly while watching television or doing paperwork;

 - Irritability, frequent crying or outbursts of anger (i.e. having a short fuse);

-- Lack of concentration.
-This, especially in combination with drowsiness, is a major contributing factor in motor vehicle collisions.
+- Lack of or poor concentration.
+This, especially in combination with dozing off behind the wheel, is a major cause of car accidents.

 What can you do yourself to alleviate sleep problems?

 A large proportion of problems with falling and staying asleep are the result of poor sleep hygiene.
-These tips will help you improve your sleep habits and help you to get a better night’s sleep:
+These tips will help you improve your sleep hygiene and get a better night’s sleep:

 - Make sure your bedroom is dark, cool and well ventilated;